joshber/evidence/content/_index.md

 <p class="fadein delay1">We observe humans in their natural habitats to anticipate and swerve what comes next.</p>

-<p class="fadein delay2">We think of ourselves as dramaturgs: we give form to how the action unfolds
+<p class="fadein delay2">We see ourselves as dramaturgs: we give form to how the action unfolds
 in an open-ended way that leaves room for chance.</p>

 <p class="fadein delay3">Our core expertise lies in health and well-being, food, mobility, education, and financial behavior.